Tools Support

 What Determines LCL Sea Freight Cost?

-• Ocean freight rate (per CBM) — The base cost varies by trade lane, season, and carrier.
-China to USA ranges from $80-$180 per CBM; China to Europe runs $100-$200 per CBM.
+• Ocean freight rate (per CBM) — The base cost shifts by trade lane, season, and carrier.
+China to USA runs $80-$180 per CBM.
+China to Europe runs $100-$200 per CBM.

 Cost Comparison: LCL vs FCL vs Air vs Express